DCMLab/pitchplots/README.md

 pip install pitchplots
 ```

-## Running the tests

-you can first try to parse xml/musicScore xml files to csv or DataFrame using our test files [data_example.mxl](data_example.mxl), that is the Gymnopédie from Sati with:
+## Plotting files

+**Pitchplots** plots note distributions from MusicXML files (`.xml` of `.mxl`).
+You can either specify your own file or use the [test file](data_example.mxl) `data_example.mxl`. contained in the package.

+The first step is to parse the file into a note list representation that corresponds to a pandas DataFrame where each line is a note or a rest.

 ```python
 import os